sajibcse68/MyDailyLearn/web-performace/web-performance.md

 ## Reference and Helpful Links

 - [PageSpeed Insights](https://pagespeed.web.dev/): Show performance metrics of a website based on what your **real users** are experiencing
+- [Web Archive](https://web.archive.org): saves the content only
+- [HTTP Archive](https://httparchive.org): saves not only the files but also the headers